druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 ### Long-short optimization

-To illustrate CVXOPT for a long-short portfolio, we create a synthetic asset which returns -5% per year and has 0.9 correlation with the S&P, which we called 'stonks'.
+To illustrate CVXOPT for a long-short portfolio, we create a synthetic asset that returns -5% per year and has 0.9 correlation with the S&P, which we called 'stonks'.
 We remove the constraint of weights being positive but add a constraint that the gross exposure must be less than 150%:

 ```